Today's Articles

 *Jesse Holland was born on this date in 1971.
 He is a Black journalist, author, television personality, and educator.

 Jesse James Holland Jr. is from Holly Springs, Mississippi, and is one of four siblings.
-His parents, Jesse James Holland, and Yvonne Boga Holland were public school teachers in Memphis, Tennessee, and Mount Pleasant, Mississippi, respectively, and owners and operators of a family farm in Marshall and Benton counties in Mississippi.
+His parents, Jesse James Holland and Yvonne Boga Holland, were public school teachers in Memphis, Tennessee, and Mount Pleasant, Mississippi, respectively, and also owned and operated a family farm in Marshall and Benton counties, Mississippi.

-He attended the University of Mississippi, graduating with a bachelor's degree in Liberal Arts with an emphasis in journalism and English in 1994.
+He attended the University of Mississippi, graduating with a Bachelor of Arts degree in Liberal Arts, with an emphasis in journalism and English, in 1994.
 While an undergraduate, Holland worked as a reporter for The Oxford Eagle and as a reporter, editor, and finally editor-in-chief of The Daily Mississippian, the college newspaper at the University of Mississippi.
-He was only the second Black editor of that college's newspaper and co-wrote a comic strip for that newspaper called “Hippie and The Black Guy.”
+He was only the second Black editor of that college's newspaper and co-wrote a comic strip for that newspaper called “Hippie and the Black Guy.”

-Holland was a longtime Associated Press reporter joining them as an intern in 1994 in the Columbia, South Carolina bureau after stints at the Meredith Corporation, the Birmingham Post-Herald, and The New York Times.
-He became a legal reporter for The Associated Press, covering the high-profile Susan Smith trial in Union, South Carolina, for the news cooperative, earning him the Associated Press Managing Editors John L. Dougherty Excellence Award.
+Holland was a longtime Associated Press reporter, joining the organization as an intern in 1994 at the Columbia, South Carolina, bureau, after stints at the Meredith Corporation, the Birmingham Post-Herald, and The New York Times.
+He became a legal reporter for The Associated Press, covering the high-profile Susan Smith trial in Union, South Carolina, for the news cooperative, which earned him the Associated Press Managing Editors' John L. Dougherty Excellence Award.
 He later became the statehouse reporter, covering the South Carolina government, including Governors Carroll Campbell, David Beasley, and Jim Hodges.

-He transferred to the Albany, New York bureau in 1999, covering education, state government, and government.
+He transferred to the Albany, New York, bureau in 1999, covering education, state government, and government.
 George Pataki and Hillary Clinton's first U.S. Senate run.
-He worked as a Race & Ethnicity reporter for the Associated Press in Washington, D.C., where he has been stationed since 2000.
-He earned his Master of Fine Arts in creative nonfiction at Goucher College in Towson, Maryland, in 2012.
-He is one of the few Washington, D.C. reporters who has been credentialed to cover all three branches of government: he worked as a Congressional reporter in 2000 and 2001-05, a White House reporter from 2000-01, and a Supreme Court reporter from 2009-2014.
-He also served as National Labor Writer for the Associated Press from 2007-09.
+He worked as a race and ethnicity reporter for the Associated Press in Washington, D.C., where he has been stationed since 2000.
+He earned his Master of Fine Arts in Creative Nonfiction at Goucher College in Towson, Maryland, in 2012.
+He is one of the few Washington, D.C. reporters who have been credentialed to cover all three branches of government: he worked as a congressional reporter from 2000 to 2001 and 2005, a White House reporter from 2000 to 2001, and a Supreme Court reporter from 2009 to 2014.
+He also served as National Labor Writer for the Associated Press from 2007 to 09.
 Jesse left the Associated Press in September 2019 to take a position as a Distinguished Visiting Scholar in Residence at the John W. Kluge Center at the Library of Congress.

 Holland was named a Visiting Distinguished Professor of Ethics in Journalism at the University of Arkansas in 2016.
-He teaches creative nonfiction and multimedia narrative at Goucher College and has taught journalism ethics at Georgetown University's School of Continuing Studies and at New York University’s Washington D.C. campus.
-He left The Associated Press on book leave in 2005 to write his first book Black Men Built The Capitol: Discovering African American History In and Around Washington, D.C., which was published in 2007.
-His second book, The Invisibles: The Untold Story of African American Slaves in The White House, was published in 2017 and was awarded a silver medal in U.S. history from the Independent Publishers Association.
+He teaches creative nonfiction and multimedia narrative at Goucher College and has taught journalism ethics at Georgetown University's School of Continuing Studies and New York University’s Washington, D.C. campus.
+He left The Associated Press on book leave in 2005 to write his first book, Black Men Built The Capitol: Discovering African American History In and Around Washington, D.C., which was published in 2007.
+His second book, The Invisibles: The Untold Story of African American Slaves in the White House, was published in 2017 and was awarded a silver medal in U.S. history from the Independent Publishers Association.

 to be a Journalist or Reporter